aleex-sh/nebula-telegram-bot/README.md

 # 📦 nebula-telegram-bot

-> This is a Discord bot with several moderation features.
+> A simple Telegram bot that fetches the latest news and current weather updates.

 ---